Mental Health Act 1983: Post-trial orders

 Section 37 is a treatment order, similar in many regards to the civil treatment order under Section 3, and is fairly frequently used.
-It is applied to persons recently convicted of a serious crime, which is punishable by imprisonment.
+It is applied to persons recently convicted of a serious crime (other than murder), which is punishable by imprisonment.
 Thus it represents an alternative to a mentally disordered person being punished by imprisonment or otherwise.
 It is enacted by the Crown Court or a magistrates' court on the recommendation of two approved doctors.
 However, the court is able to exercise discretion in this regard and can impose a prison sentence despite medical recommendations for Section 37.

 A person detained under Section 37 can appeal to the Mental Health Review Tribunal after a period of six months; if they are no longer experiencing symptoms of mental disorder, the person can be discharged by the Tribunal, even if there is a strong possibility that the person might relapse and re-offend.
 Furthermore, a person on Section 37 alone, who may have been convicted of a serious violent crime, can be discharged in the community at any time by his or her Responsible Clinician (RC).

 For these reasons, people who either are deemed by the court to pose a particularly high risk to other people if released, have a pronounced history of dangerous behaviour, or have committed a particularly serious offence, usually have Section 41 used in conjunction with Section 37.
 Section 41 imposes "restrictions" upon the terms of Section 37.
 In summary, this means that the Home Office and, ultimately, the Home Secretary, rather than the RC, decides when the person can leave hospital, either temporarily ("leave") or permanently ("discharge").
 Indeed, most people are ultimately given a "conditional discharge", which sets a statutory framework for psychiatric follow-up in the community upon release and provides for recall into hospital if, for instance, a person disengages from mental health services.

 Only a Crown Court can impose Section 41, but a judge can do so without a doctor's recommendation.
 Although persons on Section 41 can appeal against their detention to the Mental Health Review Tribunal, their cases are heard by a Special Tribunal, chaired by a High Court judge.
 Since the 2007 amendments have been implemented, Section 41 is universally imposed without limit of time.

 Section 38 is an interim order, used in similar circumstances to Section 37, when it is likely, but not wholly clear, that a Section 37 will be appropriate.